GabrielJGuerreroC/solitaire/README.md

-This version was written in the C++ Programming Languages and the Library DeSiGNAR in order to be used to learn about lists in the course "Programación 3" in the University of The Andes, Venezuela.
+This version was written in the C++ Programming Languages and the Library DeSiGNAR in order to be used to learn about lists in the course "Programación 3" at Universidad de Los Andes, Venezuela.